NightlyCommit/twing/docs/templates.md

 The included template `render_box.html` is able to access the `box` variable.

-The filename of the template depends on the template loader.
+The name of the template depends on the template loader.
 For instance, the `TwingLoaderFilesystem` allows you to access other templates by giving the filename.
 You can access templates in subdirectories with a slash:

 ```twig
 {{ include('sections/articles/sidebar.html') }}